 For more about the Paul Bunyan State Trail, see Bicycling the Bunyan.

-Mountain bikes are available at Bemidji State University's Outdoor Program Center on the lakeshore, $5 per hour including a helmet.
+Bikes are available at Bemidji State University's Outdoor Program Center on the lakeshore, $15 per hour including a helmet, or $45 overnight.

 In June, the family-friendly Bike Bemidji: Loop the Lake Festival includes music and food at rest stops.